 In case of an emergency, be brief and specific

 “I’m reporting an auto fire” or “I’m reporting a shoplifter” are examples of brief and specific explanations.
 Stay on the line with the dispatcher until the dispatcher instructs you to hang up.
 The dispatcher may keep you on the line to obtain further information or ask additional questions until emergency personnel arrives.

 Dispatchers have been trained to ask pertinent questions that will prioritize the incident, locate the area, and send out the appropriate assistance.
 If you are in a position in which you cannot explain the situation with full answers (suspect is nearby), stay on the phone and the dispatcher will ask questions that can be answered with a yes or no response.

 The following services are provided by the Defiance Fire Department:

 • Fire suppression

 Three out of every four responses by the Defiance Fire and Rescue Division are for emergency medical services.
 In 2016, the Fire and Rescue Division responded to 2,088 EMS calls.
 The Division provides emergency medical services to the City of Defiance, Defiance Township, and Noble Township.

-18 of the Division’s 23 full-time personnel are dual certified as Firefighters and Paramedics.
-The remaining five full-time personnel are certified at the EMT-Basic level.
-All of the Division’s part-time personnel also hold emergency medical certifications, one Paramedic and three EMT Basic.
+21 of the Division’s 24 full-time personnel are dual certified as Firefighters and Paramedics.
+The remaining three full-time personnel are certified at the EMT-Basic level.
+All of the Division’s part-time personnel also hold emergency medical certifications as EMT Basic.